kalenjordan/magehero/README.md

 the historical archive of MageHero being really focused.
 Kind of like how Stack Exchange is (in the context of question and answer).

+Some examples of posts that we should probably avoid:

+*We're hiring - want to work for us?*

+Instead of a post that's purely a recruiting ad, you could talk about your recruiting strategy specifically.
+That's definitely something that's of interest to other developers in the community who are also hiring.

+But posts should be specifically describe *work* that you've done or are doing.

+Another thing you could do would be to write about some specific features you're working on or something totally unrelated to hiring and then put a p.s. we're hiring in the footer with a link to your site.
+(I may block "signature" type content in the future as it gets noisy but just a thought).

 #### Guidelines for submitting a PR

 Please do the following when submitting a PR: